 Scientists believe that neurons are the most diverse type of cell that exists in our body.
 Neurons are little message-carrying cells, and they each have their own function and abilities.
 They communicate with each other and make connections in our brain, which in turn, shapes how we think, feel and act.

 Each neuron in our brain is given a specific task and place to "hang out."
 They then communicate with each other through neurotransmitters, or chemicals, and relay information back and forth amongst themselves.
-The information that is exchanged through neurons, back and forth, back and forth, creates a pattern of thought, feeling or action, that is more easily established the next time the same, or similar, scenario happens.
+The information that is exchanged through neurons back and forth, back and forth, creates a pattern of thought, feeling or action.
+These patterns are more easily established the next time the same or similar scenario happens.